 NOG.BT was established as a mailing list for Internet operations engineers in Bhutan.

-The second BTNOG conference is likely to be held in September 2015,
+The second BTNOG conference will be held from 14th to 18th September 2015,

 in Thimphu.
 The Coordination Team will announce more details in due